npbarnes/Ziggurats.jl/README.md

 # Basic Usage
 The `ziggurat` function provides the primary interface.
-In most cases you can pass in the `pdf` and a list of points that divides the domain into monotonic segments.
+In most cases you can pass in the `pdf` and a list of extremal points.
+That is, the boundaries of the domain and each local minimum and maximum.
 ```julia-repl
 julia> using Ziggurats, Plots
 julia> z = ziggurat(x -> exp(-x^2/2), (-Inf, 0, Inf));